Tiendil/feeds.fun/README.md

 - test supertokens on MainView
 - test supertokens on AuthView
 - italic in info panels? like on login widget
+- show only single warning: subscribe to collections or set API key

 # Feeds Fun